Kharec/ansible-aws-wordpress/README.md

 **As mentionned above,the delete-dns tasks supposes that your DNS in handled in AWS Route53.
 If not, you'll have to do it manually.**

 # Troubleshooting
-AWS Lightsail Ansible module do not allow to change much in your instance parameters.
-By default, you can only reach your Lightsail instance via HTTP and SSH.
+AWS Lightsail Ansible module does not allow you to change the network parameters of your instance.
+And by default, you can only reach your Lightsail instance via HTTP and SSH, the HTTPS port is closed.

-So you have to add a new rule in the network instance, in the Lightsail console, to let HTTPS trafic reach your server.
+So you have to add a new rule in the network parameters of your instance, in the Lightsail console, to let HTTPS trafic reach your server.

 Don't forget it if you cannot access your HTTPS page ;-)